Team

 BSc PT

 As an invested physiotherapist at Human Performance Centre, Daphne has advanced credentials in orthopaedics and sports rehabilitation.
-With 16+ years of experience she has completed extensive post-graduate education including courses such as The McKenzie Method (Level C), Manual and Manipulative therapy (Level 3 upper and lower), Acupuncture, Functional Dry Needling (great for all ages), Prevention and Rehabilitation of Running Injuries, Vestibular rehab, and more.
+With 19+ years of experience she has completed extensive post-graduate education including courses such as The McKenzie Method (Level D), Manual and Manipulative therapy (Level 3 upper and lower), Acupuncture, Functional Dry Needling (great for all ages), Prevention and Rehabilitation of Running Injuries, Vestibular rehab, and more.
 These skills allow her to help patients get better, recover faster and stay healthier.

 Daphne grew up in rural New Brunswick and graduated from Dalhousie University with a Bachelor of Science in Physiotherapy in 2006.
 She’s worked in Nova Scotia for the past 14 years but greatly missed her New Brunswick roots and decided to return home.